void-57/Med-AI/readme.md

   - 🔄What we have used: JavaScript Templating, Dynamic HTML Rendering, Express.js View Engine

 - ❄️snowball: - Integrates stemming algorithms, optimizing text analysis for improved chatbot interactions.
-  -📊 What we have used: Information Retrieval, Text Mining Algorithms, Text Filtering Algorithms, Search Engine Optimization (SEO) Tools
+  - 📊What we have used: Information Retrieval, Text Mining Algorithms, Text Filtering Algorithms, Search Engine Optimization (SEO) Tools